Paloma Creek, Texas: Education

-Retail

-Paloma Creek Shopping Center is located within the town limits of Little Elm at U.S. Route 380 and Paloma Creek Boulevard, between the two units of the Paloma Creek development.
-Major tenants on the North side of the highway include Walgreens, Kwik Kar Lube & Auto Center, Pizza Hut, Sonic Drive-In, Wendy's and Sherwin-Williams.
-The South side of the highway is home to 7-Eleven with a Shell gas station, O'Reilly Auto Parts, Circle K, and Public Storage.

-Protection and Services
+Protection and services

 Police protection is provided by the Little Elm Police Department.
-Fire protection is provided by the City of Aubrey Fire Department funded by a monthly fee, added to the water bill, to cover residents of Paloma Creek.
+Fire protection is provided by the Little Elm Fire Department funded by a monthly fee, added to the water bill, to cover residents of Paloma Creek.
 The town of Little Elm is required to serve the commercial areas, as they are located in its town limits.
-Water and sewer is provided by a fresh water supply district who contracts with Mustang SUD for billing purposes and Rhino Removal for trash and recycling.
+Water and sewer is provided by a fresh water supply district who contracts with Mustang SUD for billing purposes and Waste Connections for trash and recycling.
 All of Paloma Creek uses CoServ as its electric and gas utility provider.